nikk909/xu-ai-news-rag/README_EN.md

 ## Important Notes

-- **Default Account**: Only for development and testing, please modify or delete in production environment
 - **Email Service**: Configuration is optional, verification code will be returned directly if not configured (development mode)
 - **Database File**: `users.db` contains sensitive user information, do not upload to Git
 - **Ollama Service**: If Ollama is not installed, the system can still run normally, but intelligent reply functionality will be unavailable, search results will still be returned